Most discussions of sleep apnea focus on obstructive sleep apnea (OSA) and its treatment. Sleep apneas, however, come in more than one form.

-The sleeper who suffers from obstructive sleep apnea periodically struggles to breathe but is unable to inhale effectively because his or her airway has collapsed.
-The sleeper whose problem is central sleep apnea periodically doesn’t breathe at all, or breathes so shallowly that oxygen intake is ineffectual.
-In either type of sleep apnea, the lack of oxygen usually causes the patient to wake up, at least briefly.
+The sleeper who suffers from OSA periodically struggles to breathe but is unable to inhale effectively because his or her airway has become blocked or collapsed.
+The sleeper whose problem is central sleep apnea (CSA) periodically doesn’t breathe at all so oxygen intake is ineffectual.
+In either type of sleep apnea, the lack of oxygen usually causes the patient to wake up or arouse, at least briefly.

-To put it another way, the OSA patient has a mechanical problem, one that almost always can be corrected by a continuous positive airway pressure device.
-Treatment of the CSA patient is more challenging because the signal to the body to inhale is not being transmitted from the breathing center in the brain.
+To put it another way, the OSA patient has a mechanical problem, one that almost always can be corrected by a continuous positive airway pressure (CPAP) device.

 The symptoms of central sleep apnea are for the most part the same as those of obstructive sleep apnea.
 They include chronic fatigue, daytime sleepiness, morning headaches and restless sleep.
 But if the cause is a neurological disease, the CSA sufferer may also experience difficulty swallowing, voice changes, and an overall sense of weakness and numbness.
 A thorough sleep study with polysomnography will show whether the lapses in breathing result from airway blockage or irregular breathe signals from the brain.